 Planning a road trip to the San Francisco Bay Area?
-Here are five kid-friendly stops from Gilroy (south of San Francisco) to Fairfield (north of San Francisco).
-Each super fun spot will entertain, educate and inspire the whole family.
-So start planning your northern California road trip now!
+Here are kid-friendly stops from Gilroy (south of San Francisco) to Fairfield (north of San Francisco).
+Each fun spot will entertain, educate and inspire the whole family.
+Start planning your Bay Area road trip to northern California now!

 www.gilroygardens.org